 We are particularly keen to encourage student presentations and stimulate interactive discussion with staff and your research groups.

-Before the Programme begins, for Project 1, you will be asked to identify two preferred themes from the following list of options:
+Before the Programme begins, for Project 1, you will be asked to identify a preferred theme from the following list of options:

 Project 1 (September to February)

 Cancer Biology 1

 Choices for themes associated with Project 2 are made around February from the following list:

 Delivery in Block 5 and beyond (SEM 2)